The Port

 The Hong Kong Maritime and Port Board was established on April 1, 2016.
 Chaired by the Secretary for Transport and Logistics, the Board provides a high-level platform for closer collaboration among the Government, the industry and relevant stakeholders to set the direction for the long-term development of Hong Kong Port, shipping and the respective maritime services.

 Shipping: Hong Kong continues to flourish as a hub port serving the South Asian Pacific region and acting as an important entrepot for the Mainland of China and a transshipment port in the region.
 At present, transshipment cargo accounted for around 60% of our container throughput.
-During 2021, a total of 62 477 sea-going vessels and river-trade vessels arrived Hong Kong.
+During 2023, a total of about 92 200 sea-going vessels and river-trade vessels arrived Hong Kong.

-Containerisation: The Kwai Tsing Container Terminals, located in the north-western part of the harbour, has nine container terminals with 24 berths along about 7 794 metres of deep water frontage.
+Containerisation: The Kwai Tsing Container Terminals, located in the north-western part of the Victoria Harbour, has nine container terminals with 24 berths along about 7 794 metres of deep water frontage.
 It covers a total terminal area of about 279 hectares which includes container yards and container freight stations.
-Hong Kong Port has a total handling capacity of over 20 million TEUs (20-foot equivalent units) a year.
-The navigation depth of the Kwai Tsing port basin and the approaching channel have been dredged to 17 metres to enable ultra large container vessels to access Kwai Tsing container terminals at all tides which helps maintain Hong Kong as one of major ports of Southern China.
+The nine container terminals have a total handling capacity of over 20 million TEUs (20-foot equivalent units) a year.
+The navigation depth of the Kwai Tsing port basin and the approaching channel have been dredged to 17 metres to enable ultra large container vessels to access Kwai Tsing Container Terminals at all tides which helps maintain Hong Kong as one of major ports of Southern China.

-Cross-boundary Ferry Services: Before 2021, the Hong Kong-Macau Ferry Terminal in Sheung Wan, the China Ferry Terminal in Tsim Sha Tsui and the Tuen Mun Ferry Terminal in Tuen Mun provided ferry services to Macao and 11 ports in the Mainland.
+Cross-boundary Ferry Services: In 2023, the Hong Kong-Macau Ferry Terminal in Sheung Wan and the China Ferry Terminal in Tsim Sha Tsui provided ferry services to Macao and 18 ports in the Mainland.
 About 80 vessels, mostly high-speed passenger craft such as jetfoils and catamarans, operated from these terminals.
-Due to the COVID-19 pandemic, the cross-boundary ferry services have been suspended since early 2020.
-The Tuen Mun Ferry Terminal ceased its cross-boundary ferry services from June 2021, pursuant to the operator"s termination of the tenancy agreement.

 Dry Docks and Slipways: There are extensive facilities for repairing, maintaining, dry-docking and slipping of all types of vessels in Hong Kong.
 Two large shipyards, located off the west coast of Tsing Yi Island, operate two floating dry docks.
 The largest has a lifting capacity of up to 46 000 tonnes.
 There are also a number of smaller shipyards, which carry out repairs to vessels.

-In addition to the three Immigration and Quarantine Anchorages designated for visiting vessels to complete port formalities, there are eight dangerous goods and 13 general-purpose anchorages providing temporary berthing spaces for vessels.
+In addition to the three Immigration and Quarantine Anchorages designated for visiting vessels to complete port formalities, there are eight dangerous goods, 13 general-purpose and one multi-purpose anchorages providing temporary berthing spaces for vessels.
 The areas and water depths of the anchorages differ and serve different sizes and draughts of ships calling at Hong Kong.

 The Marine Department"s VHF radio network provides comprehensive marine communication coverage throughout the harbour and its approaches.
 The department"s Maritime Rescue Co-ordination Centre (MRCC) maintains direct contact with emergency response services, which include the Government Flying Service, Marine Police and Fire Services Department.
 The MRCC operates 24-hour a day throughout the year and is equipped with Global Maritime Distress and Safety Systems for maritime distress alert monitoring.
 It co-ordinates assistance to any vessels in distress within the Hong Kong Search and Rescue Region in the South China Sea.

-A sophisticated Vessel Traffic Services (VTS) System, with radar surveillance and tracking capabilities as well as a fully integrated data handling sub-system, covers all navigable waters of Hong Kong used by sea-going vessels and ferries.
+A comprehensive Vessel Traffic Service (VTS), with radar surveillance and tracking capabilities as well as a fully integrated data handling sub-system, covers all navigable waters of Hong Kong used by sea-going vessels and ferries.
 The VTS offers advice on the activities of other vessels and gives navigational information to mariners through a sectorised VHF network.
 This ensures the safety standard and traffic efficiency of the port.
-The VTS System can track 10 000 targets in real time.
-It comprises the latest VTS technology such as AIS, ECDIS, CCTV, new VHF-direction finders and modern communications systems to further improve navigation safety and operational efficiency.
+The VTS system can track 10 000 targets in real time.
+It comprises the latest VTS technology such as AIS, ECDIS, CCTV, new VHF-direction finders and modern communications systems to further improve navigational safety and operational efficiency.

 Marine Department patrol launches keep watch on anchorages, traffic separation schemes, fairways, navigational channels, typhoon shelters and public cargo working areas.
 They provide on-scene support to the Vessel Traffic Centre (VTC) and are in continuous radio contact with the VTC and the local marine traffic control station located at the Kwai Tsing Container Terminals, enabling the VTC to promptly initiate and co-ordinate actions required to facilitate safe navigation in the port.